Agent access control

-A proxy between your AI agent and Gmail.
-You set the rules.
+A proxy that sits between your AI agent and your accounts.
+Gmail and Telegram today.
+You set the rules — what's allowed, what needs approval, what's blocked.

 waiting for approval...